jilladav/F18-507-Final-Project/README.md

 In order to run the program, you need to have a file called secret_data.py that includes the following:

-CONSUMER_KEY, CONSUMER_ACCESS, ACCESS_KEY, and ACCESS_SECRET secret for the Twitter API.
+CONSUMER_KEY, CONSUMER_ACCESS, ACCESS_KEY, and ACCESS_SECRET for the Twitter API.

 client_id and client_secret for the Spotify API.